You are not required to schedule an appointment for a knowledge test. The tests are conducted on a walk-in basis.

 A knowledge test is required for:

-- New Wisconsin residents with an out-of-state license expired more than eight years (both in state or out of state)
+- Drivers with a license expired more than eight years (both in state or out of state)

-- Drivers wanting to add a new class and/or endorsement to their existing driver license
+- Drivers wanting to add the following to their existing driver license:

 - Renewal of a school bus (S) and/or hazardous materials (H) endorsement